Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 So tune in right now…

 Hey, hey, what’s up my friend?
-I’m sure you know what technical analysis is and you are overwhelmed by things like candlestick patterns, RSI, MACD, Fibonacci, retracement, pullback, trend markets, breakouts.
+I’m sure you know what is technical analysis but you are overwhelmed by things like candlestick patterns, RSI, MACD, Fibonacci, retracement, pullback, trend markets, and breakouts.

-In technical analysis, there are lots of trading tools and techniques out there, but you can pretty much break them down into four categories.
+There are lots of tools and techniques of technical analysis out there, but you can pretty much break them down into four categories.

 Category #1: Charts